Research by Hewlett Packard Enterprise has revealed that 43% of public sector organisations in the UK do not have a data strategy.

 "We need to take data as a fundamental building block of reimagining the service through the lens of the service user and how can we improve that.”

 You can read and download the full House of Data research report HERE.
-To watch the documentary film that accompanies the research, click the image below.
+To watch the documentary film that accompanies the research, click the banner, or watch the trailer below.